ankitjain-1/Data-Structures-and-Algorithms/Algorithms/Greedy-Algorithms/Greedy-Algorithms-Theory.md

 * ##### Greedy methods are used to solve optimization problems.
 ---
 ### Approach of Greedy Methods -
+>
-> A problem should be solved in stages, in each stage we will consider an input and if that input is feasible that we will include it to our solution, so by including all the feasible inputs we will get a optimal solution.
+> A problem should be solved in stages, in each stage we will consider an input and if that input is feasible that we will include it to our solution, so by including all the feasible inputs we will get a global optimal solution.

 Code Example -
 ```